 Can Bed Bug Bites Lead to Anaphylaxis, and What Should You Do in Such Cases?

 In rare but severe instances, bed bug bites can cause anaphylaxis—a life-threatening allergic reaction that requires immediate medical intervention.
-Symptoms may include difficulty breathing, hives covering much of the body, swollen lips, or a rapid, weak pulse.
+Symptoms may include:

 If you ever suspect anaphylaxis after a bed bug bite, seek emergency medical attention immediately.
 Anaphylaxis is a medical emergency, and the sooner it’s treated, the better the outcome will be.